-"Taxes, Regulations and Business Structure in the US" (November 2023)
+"Taxes, Regulations and Business Structure in the US" joint with Gustavo Ventura

 Abstract: The United States has experienced a significant decline in firm entry rates and entrepreneurship since the 1980s.
 I document that this decline is more pronounced among married households and men, coinciding with changes in demographic composition (including the share of married households, skilled individuals, and marital sorting) and the rise in female labor force participation.
 To explore the relationship between demographic shifts and entrepreneurship, I develop a model of occupational choice that incorporates marital status, education, and gender.
 My findings suggest that changes in demographic composition account for 76% of the decline in entrepreneurship in the U.S.